jmx/wohnung-app/README.md

 # Wohnung App

-Little JS project to grab files from google drive.
+Little JS project to grab files from google drive and compile into a PDF.

 ## Requirements